-Today street art can be seen in almost every city on Earth, but street art’s raw power and potential for change was felt by me most intensively in Medellin’s Comuna 13 – previously one of Colombia’s most dangerous neighbourhoods and a constant battleground between gangs, narcos, paramilitaries and the government – but today you would hardly recognise it!
-And good new – there are many options for a graffiti tour in Medellin to see the best of it, or of course you can see it on your own!
+Today street art can be seen in almost every city on Earth, but street art’s raw power and potential for change was felt by me most intensively in Medellin’s Comuna 13 – previously one of Colombia’s most dangerous neighbourhoods!
+In fact Communa 13 was constant battleground between gangs, narcos, paramilitaries and the government, but today you would hardly recognise it!
+It’s actually now one of the top things to do in Medellin, and the even better news??- there are many options for a Medellin graffiti tour to see the best of it, or of course you can see it on your own!

 Looking for accomodation in Medellin?
 With everything from basic backpacker to luxury 5 star skyrises – Get the best deal by booking in advance, while most places have free cancellation incase your plans change (hey – I’m a traveller too, I know how it is!)